zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ```

 This command:
-    - configures dclcli to communicate with the genesis node:
-        - by default it will evaluate it from the `persisten_peers.txt` (using its first entry)
-        - you can specify the peer explicitly using `-p/--peer`: `-p <node-id@host:port>` (port is usually considered as `26656` here)

     - generates a new key entry for a node admin account
         - by default `<node_name>admin` key name is used
         - can be configured using `-k/--key-name` option